-In a conscious and thoughtful way, the outdoors have been woven into Portland’s fabric, with more than 10,000 acres of natural areas and parks scattered across the city.
-From Forest Park, one of the largest municipal parks in the country, to tranquil nooks tucked among the skyscrapers, there’s a treasure around every corner.
-In fact, Portland has so many parks that if you visited three a day for three months, you’d have just enough time to see them all!
+With more than 10,000 acres of natural areas and parks scattered across the city, Portland delivers a treasure around every corner.
+In fact the city has so many parks, if you and your dog visited three a day for three months, you’d have just enough time to see them all!

-No matter which parks you choose to visit, you can’t go wrong – there’s literally something for everyone.
-Of course, have our favorites, which we never miss, but it’s also fun to try a couple new ones on each trip.
+No matter which parks you choose to visit, you can’t go wrong.
+There’s literally something for everyone.
+Of course, we have our favorites, but it’s also fun to try a couple new ones on each trip.

 The Vera Katz Eastbank Esplanade is the first park we ever visited in Portland, and it’s one we always enjoy.
 Finding a place to leave your car is much easier on this side of town, and the views of Portland’s famous bridges and skyline are unbeatable.
-The park extends for 1.5 miles along the banks of the Willamette River, from the Hawthorne Bridge, past the Morrison and Burnside Bridges, to the Steel Bridge.
-From there you can decide to explore the funky eastside neighborhoods, or cross the river to Waterfront Park.
+The park extends for 1.5 miles along the banks of the Willamette River, past several of Portland’s famous bridges.
+When you reach the end, you can decide to explore the funky east side neighborhoods, or cross the river to see more of Portland.

 Waterfront Park is always buzzing with activity, and you never know who you might meet!
 On Saturdays there’s an open-air market, and other events are scheduled throughout the year.
 It’s a great place for friends to gather for a picnic, or just to enjoy the water views.
 At the far end of the park there’s even a little beach if your pup likes to splash.

-If you’ve walked this far, keep going a bit further south and take Tilikum Crossing – a pedestrian bridge – back across the river.
+If you’ve walked this far, continue a bit further south and take Tilikum Crossing – a pedestrian bridge – back across the river.
 This will provide some fantastic views, and let you circle back around to your car.

-Washington Park, one of the oldest parks in the city, encompasses nearly 160 acres, and its 15 miles of trails connect to Forest Park and the Pittock Mansion.
-Home to the Oregon Zoo, the Hoyt Arboretum, the Portland Children’s Museum, and the International Rose Test Garden, you can easily spend a whole day exploring the attractions here – but if you have an interest in flowers or gardening, we recommending starting at the Rose Garden.
+Washington Park is one of the oldest parks in the city, and one of Portland’s amazing pet friendly treasures.
+Encompasses nearly 160 acres, its 15 miles of trails connect to Forest Park and the Pittock Mansion.
+Home to the Oregon Zoo, the Hoyt Arboretum, the Portland Children’s Museum, and the International Rose Test Garden, you can easily spend a whole day exploring the attractions here.
+But if you have an interest in flowers or gardening, we recommending starting at the Rose Garden.

-Portland’s had a long love affair with roses, and by 1905 the city had 200 miles of rose-bordered streets!
+Portland a long history with roses.
+By 1905 the city had 200 miles of rose-bordered streets!
 They’ve been celebrating this floral wonder at the International Rose Test Garden for 100 years, and you and your pooch are welcome to sniff these beauties to your heart’s content.
-The garden is divided into several sections, and even in the off-season, there’s always something blooming.
+Even in the off-season, there’s always something blooming.

-Willamette Park, just south of downtown, is a lovely place to enjoy the river.
+For a nice place to enjoy the river, head south of downtown to Willamette Park.
 There’s a boat launch if you have a kayak, canoe, or stand-up paddle board, and paved trails if you’d rather go for a stroll.
-A big grassy field and playground will be popular with the kids, and the brand new fenced dog park will delight your pup.
-From the park you can also pick up the Willamette Greenway, which runs 255 miles from Cottage Grove in the southern Willamette Valley to Portland.
+There’s a big grassy field and playground for the kids and a fenced dog park for the pup.
+From the park you can also pick up the Willamette Greenway, which runs 255 miles from Portland to the southern Willamette Valley.

-That’s just a taste – or maybe a tease – on Portland’s many parks.
+That’s just a taste – or maybe a tease – of the many pet friendly things to do in Portland, Oregon.
 Let us know about your favorites in the comments below!